angular/angular/aio/content/guide/rx-library.md

 RxJS provides many operators, but only a handful are used frequently.
 For a list of operators and usage samples, visit the [RxJS API Documentation](https://rxjs.dev/api).

 <div class="alert is-helpful">
-  Note that, for Angular apps, we prefer combining operators with pipes, rather than chaining.
+  Note that, for Angular applications, we prefer combining operators with pipes, rather than chaining.
 Chaining is used in many RxJS examples.
 </div>

 | Area | Operators |